 Count Me In

-Count Me In is a partnership project between the University of Melbourne and a number of community based organisations (Merri Health, Arabic Welfare, Moreland City Council, Hume City Council, VicHealth, Centre for Multicultural Youth, Fawkner Primary School, Badminton Victoria and many local sporting clubs) that aims to increase opportunities and provide support for sports participation by culturally and linguistically diverse (CALD) young people from refugee and migrant backgrounds.
-This project aims to promote physical, mental and social health of migrant and refugee background young people by providing supported opportunities to participate in sport.
-Bi-cultural Community Support Co-ordinators (CSCs) have been employed to recruit and support the engagement of young people and their families into local mainstream sports clubs.
+Count Me In was a partnership project between the University of Melbourne, Merri Health, Arabic Welfare, Moreland City Council, Hume City Council, VicHealth, Centre for Multicultural Youth, Fawkner Primary School, Badminton Victoria and many local sporting clubs.
+The project aimed to promote physical, mental and social health by providing supported opportunities to participate in sport by culturally and linguistically diverse (CALD) young people from refugee and migrant backgrounds.
+Bi-cultural Community Support Co-ordinators (CSCs) were employed to recruit and support the engagement of young people and their families into local mainstream sports clubs.

 Video – by Iman Balla